Oahu Dream Weddings Tips & Advice

 - A marriage license issued by the State of Hawaii is required to be legally married.
 We cannot get this for you.
 Please use the link on our website.
 A marriage license is not required for a vow renewal.

 - Bring your Hawaii marriage license to the ceremony and give it to the minister.
-If you do not have your license, you will not be legally married until the license is completed by the minister.
+If you do not have your license, you will not be legally married until, the license is completed and submitted by the minister.
 You'll need to meet the minister on a day/time he's available and that will be the official time, location, and date of the marriage.
-Expect a $50 service fee.
+Expect a $50+ service fee.

 Location directions: